RabinSharma25/ims-backend/README.md

-# Go Backend Starter Code
+# IMS backend written in go